Need more help or want to learn more about the data catalogue? Contact us — we’ll gladly answer any questions you might have!

 A. Start by checking the Update frequency field to see how often the dataset should be updated.

-If the dataset hasn’t been updated as frequently as stated, send an email to the dataset maintainer, using the Maintainer Name and Maintainer Email fields.
+If the dataset hasn’t been updated as frequently as stated, send an email to the contact listed (in the "For more information" section).

-A. Start by sending an email to the dataset maintainer, using the Maintainer Name and Maintainer Email fields.
+A. Start by sending an email to the contact listed (in the "For more information" section).

-A. There are three reasons why the data for a dataset might not be available:
+A. There are two reasons why the data for a dataset might not be available:

 - The dataset is Under review.
 The government has not finished screening the files.
 The data will not be available in the short-term and may never actually be published in the case that screening determines it isn’t safe to share with the public.
 You can check back to see if the status changes.